Loop3D/map2loop/.github/pull_request_template/feature_template.md

 ## Checklist:

-- [ ] This branch is up-to-date with master
+- [ ] This branch is up-to-date with the master branch
-- [ ] All gh-action checks are passing
+- [ ] All github-action checks are passing
 - [ ] I have performed a self-review of my own code
 - [ ] My code follows the style guidelines of this project
 - [ ] I have commented my code, particularly in hard-to-understand areas